 First of all, you should always know how good or bad your credit score is.
 A credit score is usually measured between 300-850.
 300 is the lowest score, 850 being marked as exceptional.
 Boosting programs such as Experian Boost can show you what your credit score is.

 Not only that, since it’s a boosting program, it’ll increase your credit scores positively, once you apply for it.
-Several programs, like the one mentioned above, often have stipulations that you need to abide.
+Several programs, like the one mentioned above, often have stipulations that you need to abide by.
 For example, Experian boost works by allowing them access to your banking information.

 They then use this information to look for eligible payments for the past two years.
 These reports let them see how you’re paying for utilities such as water, cable, power, and even mobile phone bills.